Just because you have Multiple Sclerosis doesn’t mean you can’t get life insurance.

 - Standard: Probably your best possible rating.
 To qualify, your MS must be mild, it must have been a few years since your last attack, and you are in good health otherwise.

-One of the reasons life insurance companies are concerned about issuing life insurance to consumers with MS is that one of the most commons symptoms of Multiple Sclerosis patients is clinical depression.
+One of the reasons life insurance companies are concerned about issuing life insurance to consumers with MS is that one of the most common symptoms of Multiple Sclerosis patients is clinical depression.
 Studies have shown that this type of depression is one of the most serious forms, and can lead to an increased percentage of suicide.
-Life insurance policies typically do have a 2 year contestability clause that has a suicide exclusion.
+Life insurance policies typically do have a 2-year contestability clause that has a suicide exclusion.

 Multiple Sclerosis Insurance Case Studies

 With MS, a little planning ahead of time makes a big difference for your life insurance application.
-Here a couple real life situations that show how important it is to be prepared.
-Also consider who would be your best beneficiary before applying.
+Here are a couple of real-life situations that show how important it is to be prepared.
+Also, consider who would be your best beneficiary before applying.

-Case Study: Male, 42 y/o, non-smoker, diagnosed with MS at 34, mild case, last attack was at age 36, not taking any medications, no other health issues.
+Case Study #1: Male, 42 y/o, non-smoker, diagnosed with MS at 34, mild case, last attack was at age 36, not taking any medications, no other health issues.

 Besides his MS attacks several years ago, he didn’t have any serious health problems.
 He went through all the treatments his doctor recommended and lived a very healthy lifestyle.
 This helped keep his condition under control so he hadn’t had an attack in over six years.
 When he went through the application process, he got rated policies at higher rates.